AbdAllah1441/AbdAllah1441/README.md

 ### About

+- 🕋 Muslim
-- 💻 Senior CSE student at ASU
+- 🏫 Senior CSE student at ASU
-- 🔎 Constantly learning and improving.
+- 💻 Front End Web Developer
 <!-- - 🌐 Check out my portfolio at https://yousef-dergham.netlify.app/ to see some of the projects I've worked on. -->